Tuesday, 30 August 2016

 And to play the blues, one doesn't necessarily have to live a life of hardship and sorrow.
 A musician has to have the feeling of the blues.
 It is a feeling that is perhaps in the soul.
 And, blues musicians must love the blues so much, that the sound and the feeling of the blues is expressed through the music, because it is the 'feeling' and love for the blues that brings it out.
 All the blues men whom I liked, like Muddy Waters, Howling Wolf, B.B.
 King, John Lee Hooker, Sonny Terry, Brownie McGee, Buddy Guy, Lightnin' Hopkins, Memphis Slim, Taj Mahal, Keb Mo or Billie Holiday, or Dinah Washington may, or may not, have led a life of hardship and sorrow; but they certainly had a tradition of slavery and sorrow in their history, which, perhaps they drew on to make them such great blues musicians.

 Blues is in the soul - My friend Sudheer says: “it's almost like one must be 'chosen' to play the blues - Sorrow is a completely unused, non-relevant word today and I say this without a shred of elitism or looking-down-on-lesser-mortals kind of way - in today's splash-n-splurge, have-it-flaunt-it times, it's a crime to be out in the cold, on skid row, on the have-not side of life - be it anything; love, money, power, good looks, influence.
 Yet, there is no need to be completely down and out, and ruin one's life to ‘feel’.
 Doom and gloom are certainly not what B.B.
 King steers me towards.
 On the other hand, B.B.
 King's ‘The Thrill is Gone’ came after years out in the wilderness, of being unknown.
-And then…, the spartan, haunting simplicity of this song, still gives me the cold chills down the spine, even now, years and many thousands of listenings' after.”
+And then…, the spartan, haunting simplicity of this song, still gives me the cold chills down the spine, even now, years and many thousands of listenings' after.

-No need to be black to be blue - Even the great white English Bluesmen like John Mayall, or Peter Green; or others - Billy Ray Vaughan and Johnny Winter and Ry Cooder, they just loved the blues, and they had the ‘blues’ in them, so whatever they played had a feeling of the blues.
+they just loved the blues, and they had the ‘blues’ in them, so whatever they played had a feeling of the blues.
 Sudheer says, "Johnny Winter is surely one of the most authentic, hardcore, blue-blooded blues-man ever, as is the irrepressible Stevie Ray Vaughan, and their music has all the exuberance of rock (though they may never have gone through what are perceived as hardships)”.

 An opinion I had was that Eric Clapton’s playing is too pretty, neat and clean, and when he plays with black musicians, he sounds like a person from a rich, white neighbourhood playing with them.
 His playing is so well dressed and perfect.
-So, Sudheer reminded me, “Some music magazine called Clapton's 'Layla', 'rock's most anguished masterpiece’”.
-And he goes on to say, “I'd like to hear one Indian blues band play close to Allman Bros 'Ain't my cross to bear', or Clapton's 'Have you ever loved a woman', that scour the inner layer of one's soul, so to say”.
+So, Sudheer reminded me, Some music magazine called Clapton's 'Layla', 'rock's most anguished masterpiece’”.
+He went on to say, “I'd like to hear one Indian blues band play close to Allman Bros 'Ain't my cross to bear', or Clapton's 'Have you ever loved a woman', that scour the inner layer of one's soul, so to say”.

 But since I am writing this I will get in another opinion sideways – there is